-Find a local tax attorney.
-Tax resolution companies often advertise that they are “local” when they are in fact not.
+Find a local tax attorney or CPA.
+Tax resolution companies often advertise that they are local when they are in fact not.
 Consult with a local attorney who has experience handling tax debt.
 It’s important to be local because not all IRS matters can be resolved with a letter or telephone call.
 Also, attorneys are subject to their state’s disciplinary code.
 They have much more to lose from being dishonest or producing shoddy work than a tax resolution company.
 Tax resolution companies are not subject to any professional codes, which allows them to operate and advertise with impunity.

 ‘Caveat emptor’ is a Latin phrase often used in contract law that means “let the buyer beware.”
 Ultimately, you are responsible for choosing who you entrust your financial security to.
 Whether you choose to hire a “tax resolution company” or a local tax attorney or CPA for your back tax matter is your decision.